govindak-umd/ORB_SLAM_2and3_Dev/README.md

 # ORB_SLAM_Dev
-This repository has the process to setup ORB_SLAM and how to use it.
+This repository has the process to setup ORB_SLAM2 and how to use it.

 ## System: